veganafro/monitoring_server/README.md

 is used.

 # Usage
-Run the program from the command line in the following way:
+Run the program from the command line with the following:

 `go run $GOPATH/src/monitoring_server/monitoring_server.go <ENDPOINT_URL> <PATH_TO_LOG_FILE>`